SimonaPacheliyska/JavaSE/README.md

-This projects are part of a Java Course in Faculty of Mathematics and Informatics in Sofia University
+This projects are part of the Java Course in Faculty of Mathematics and Informatics in Sofia University